 For the snow park, you need a set of bindings that can take a bit of a beating.
 What do we mean by that?
 If you want to safely slide rails and land even the trickiest jumps, you need bindings that won’t crack and crumble upon impact.
 Most freestyle bindings are made from varying amounts of both plastic and metal.

 Simple rule of thumb: The more plastic, the lighter and more affordable they are – but they tend to lack stability.
 Metal bindings are generally heavier and sturdier, which makes them more impact resistant.
 So even though mostly metal bindings are slightly more expensive, they’re the safer and more durable choice.
 They’ll last you for years, which makes them well worth the investment.

-Interesting fact: Most Marker bindings come with magnesium parts.
+Interesting fact: Some manufacturers also offer bindings with magnesium parts.
 Magnesium used to be one of the main metals used in aerospace construction because of its low weight and high strength.
 No wonder these bindings are the perfect choice to get you airborne!

 All bindings come with adjustable release force settings, also known as DIN.
 The DIN number tells you how easily the bindings will release under an applied force.
 But what number should you be aiming for?

 Well, the Goldilocks principle applies: Your bindings need to be sensitive enough to release in the event of a fall, otherwise you risk injuring yourself.
 At the same time, they need to “lock you in” enough that you can hit kickers and stand your landings without losing a ski.

 Three factors go into figuring out your DIN setting:

 When shopping for bindings, you’ll see that most bindings have a number associated with their name, and this tends to be the maximum DIN setting of the binding.
 This helps you decide which bindings you need, but keep in mind: You don’t want to be too close to the maximum setting.